dankelley/nvim/README.md

 ### Set up for editing (and running) R files

 The main action for this is in the `lua/plugins/rlang.lua` file.
 I am using the underline character for assignment, because I like that scheme.
 If you prefer to use the default, comment out the `opts` setting in that file.
-Also, I like to use `,` for the local leader in R, and I do that in BLOCK 2 of the `lua/config/options.lua` file.
+Also, I like to use `,` for the local leader in R, and I do that in NOTE 1 of the `lua/config/options.lua` file.

 ### Make lower status line show file type